 If your workers’ comp claim was denied, you’ll want to hire an experienced attorney to help with your appeal.
 A lawyer can assess the reason for the denial and determine what must be done to get the benefits you need to get your life back on track.

 In some cases, an insurance adjuster will make the wrong judgment about a claim and deny it.
-If that’s the case, you and your attorney will want to appeal the denied claim.
+If that’s the case, you and your attorney may want to appeal the denied claim.
 Your Durham workers’ compensation attorney must file a request for a hearing at the North Carolina Industrial Commission.

 This firm has always been about people and helping them.

-Contact Us Today For a FREE Confidential Case Review (800)785-5000How Is a Disability Defined for Workers’ Compensation Benefits?
+Contact Us Today For a FREE Confidential Case Review (800) 785-5000Workers’ Compensation Time Limits

 We are committed to the highest quality client service and one-on-one attention.